henry-luo/mark/docs/index.md

 console.log("Greeting from Mark: " + Mark.stringify(obj));
 ```

-To use the library in browser, you can include the `mark.js` under `dist` directory, into your html page, e.g.:
+To use the library in browser, you can include the `mark.js` under `/dist` directory, into your html page, e.g.:

 ```
 <script src='mark.js'></script>